Worldwide Communion of Catholic Apostolic Churches

-The Worldwide Communion of Catholic Apostolic Churches (WCCAC; Comunión de Iglesias Católicas Apostólicas Mundiales, CICAM) was a communion of independent Catholic churches connected to the Brazilian Catholic Apostolic Church (ICAB).
+The Worldwide Communion of Catholic Apostolic Churches (WCCAC; Comunión de Iglesias Católicas Apostólicas Mundiales, CICAM) was a communion of Independent Catholic churches connected to the Brazilian Catholic Apostolic Church (ICAB).
 The Worldwide Communion of Catholic Apostolic Churches was founded around 2008 in Guatemala.
 In spite of its ambitious aims, there is no independent evidence of any recent activity of this organization, which seems to have stalled.

 Organization and beliefs

-The Worldwide Communion of Catholic Apostolic Churches adhered to a conventional Catholic Christian faith, though with openness to other beliefs that they perceive do not contradict the Catholic faith.
+The Worldwide Communion of Catholic Apostolic Churches stated its adherence to conventional Catholic Christian doctrine, though with openness to other beliefs that they perceive do not contradict the Catholic faith.
 Similarly, the WCCAC understanding of church structure and hierarchy, sacraments, and holy orders essentially did not differ from conventional Catholicism, but dissolution of marriage by a bishop was allowed.
-The founding bishops' statement added that "We do not accept any ordination of women into the Holy Orders (...).
+The founding bishops' statement added: "We do not accept any ordination of women into the Holy Orders [...].
 We do not allow any homosexual clergy in any communion churches."
-The Worldwide Communion of Catholic Apostolic Churches was intended to be governed by an International Bishops Council.
-For organizational purposes, the communion had a board of directors, an honorary advisory committee, and an executive secretariat.
-The International Bishops Council aimed to meet every two years.
-The council of the communion formed at San Lucas Sacatepéquez, Guatemala, August 12–18, 2008.

-Member churches were formed in different countries, presided over by bishops.
-WCCAC members are thought to have included, or may currently include:
+Member churches were formed in different countries, presided over by bishops, including the Mexican Catholic Apostolic Church in Mexico, among others.